Frugal Innovation – bringing Grassroots creativity to the Global stage

 A Muruganantham, a social entrepreneur from Tamil Nadu, has developed a machine that produces quality sanitary napkins at a low cost.
 Using the machine, one can prepare sanitary napkins with industry standard raw materials while cutting down the cost in production.
 It requires three to four persons to produce two pads per minute.

-A manual machine costing around 75,000 Indian rupees can produce 200-250 pads a day which sell for an average of about 2.5 rupees.
-Each machine converts 3,000 women to pad usage, and provides employment for 10.
+A manual machine costing around 75,000 Indian rupees can produce 200-250 pads a day which sells for an average of about 2.5 rupees.
+Each machine converts 3,000 women to pad usage and provides employment for 10.

 Muruganantham’s is an amazing story of how he fought against all odds to bring about hygiene awareness and empowerment of women in Indian villages ranging from Tamil to Madhya Pradesh, to Bihar and Uttarakhand.